 The problem is many HughesNet customers end up exceeding their plan’s data threshold every month because, like your family, they stream a lot of video which really gobbles up a ton of data.

 And of course when their download speeds drop to the fallback level their Internet experience suffers greatly as a result.

 But I have some good news for you…

 If you end up exceeding your monthly high-speed data allotment you won’t be stuck at the snail’s pace of 1-3 Mbps if you’re willing to shell out a few extra bucks.

 HughesNet will gladly sell you some “Data Tokens” which will boost your speed back up to 25Mbps for the duration of the extra data purchased.

 But there’s also bad a bit of bad news…

 Those “Data Tokens” aren’t cheap.
-In fact, it will cost you an additional 9 bucks a month just for a measly 3GB of extra data.
+In fact, it will cost you about 10 bucks a month extra just for a measly 3GB of extra data.
 That really isn’t much for a family like yours that does a lot of video streaming.

 I hope this helps, Kellie.
 Good luck!

 Update from Kellie: Thanks for that explanation.
 It was a big help!